desmond-ong/stats-notes/docs/06-b-logistic.md

-The summary output looks almost the same too.
-Let’s focus on the coefficient table, and reproduce the equation to help us interpret.
+The summary output looks almost the same too as a `lm()` call.
+Let’s focus on the coefficient table, and reproduce the regression equation to help us in the interpretation.